-The Amended and Restated By-Laws further provide that if a shareowner provides a notice of nomination and subsequently fails to comply with the requirements of Rule 14a-19 under the Exchange Act or any other rules or regulations under the Exchange Act, then the Company will disregard such nomination and disregard any proxies solicited for the shareowner's nominees.
-These other applicable rules or regulations include the rules under the SEC Regulation 14A, with respect to which a nominating shareowner must provide representations of compliance under the Amended and Restated By-Laws.
+The Second Amended and Restated By-Laws further provide that if a shareowner provides a notice of nomination and subsequently fails to comply with the requirements of Rule 14a-19 under the Exchange Act or any other rules or regulations under the Exchange Act, then the Company will disregard such nomination and disregard any proxies solicited for the shareowner's nominees.
+These other applicable rules or regulations include the rules under the SEC Regulation 14A, with respect to which a nominating shareowner must provide representations of compliance under the Second Amended and Restated By-Laws.
 Such rules include, without limitation, Rule 14a-3 (Information to Be Furnished to Security Holders), Rule 14a-4 (Requirements as to Proxy), Rule 14a-5 (Presentation of Information in Proxy Statement), Rule 14a-6 (Filing Requirements), Rule 14a-9 (False or Misleading Statements), Rule 14a-12 (Solicitation Before Furnishing a Proxy Statement), Schedule 14A, and other rules under the SEC Regulation 14A that apply to the solicitation of proxies.
 Any failure to provide representations of compliance with these rules or any misrepresentation as to compliance with these rules would render the shareowner's nomination incomplete or deficient and, therefore, cause it to be disregarded.
-By voting in favor of Proposal 5, shareowners will be endorsing the power of the Company and the Board to make the determination with respect to such a deficiency that arises after the submission of an advance notice of intention to nominate and before the annual meeting.
-The Board may, however, exercise its discretion and waive any requirement in the Amended and Restated By-Laws with respect to director nominations.
+The Board may, however, exercise its discretion and waive any requirement in the Second Amended and Restated By-Laws with respect to director nominations.
+By voting in favor of Proposal 5, shareowners will be endorsing the power of the Company and the Board to invalidate a shareowner's nomination and votes for the shareowner's nominees whenever, in the exercise of their fiduciary duties, they determine in good faith that the nominating shareowner has violated the rules under SEC Regulation 14A, which determination may be subjective or different than the interpretation of the Company's securities regulators or a court.

-The Amended and Restated By-Laws expand the group of persons authorized to determine whether a nomination has been made in accordance with the Amended and Restated By-Laws to include, in addition to the chair of the meeting, the board of directors, any committee of the board of directors or any authorized officer of Primo Water, in order to allow Primo Water to respond appropriately to questions as they arise throughout the nomination and solicitation process and to provide shareowners with clarity in advance of the meeting as to shareowner nominees who have been validly nominated so that shareowners can make informed voting decisions.
+The Second Amended and Restated By-Laws expand the group of persons authorized to determine whether a nomination has been made in accordance with the Second Amended and Restated By-Laws to include, in addition to the chair of the meeting, the board of directors, any committee of the board of directors or any authorized officer of Primo Water, in order to allow Primo Water to respond appropriately to questions as they arise throughout the nomination and solicitation process and to provide shareowners with clarity in advance of the meeting as to shareowner nominees who have been validly nominated so that shareowners can make informed voting decisions.

-The Amended and Restated By-Laws also incorporate ministerial, clarifying and conforming changes, including the following revisions to reflect changes to the OBCA:
+The Second Amended and Restated By-Laws also incorporate ministerial, clarifying and conforming changes, including the following revisions to reflect changes to the OBCA: